nicholasgower/PlanetsLib/README.md

 * `restrict_surface_conditions(data.raw.recipe["boiler"], {property = "pressure", min = 10})`

 NOTE: Calling `relax_surface_conditions` without a `min` field will not remove any existing `min` conditions for that property (and similarly for `max`).

-#### New surface conditions

-PlanetsLib includes a variety of surface conditions, all of which are either hidden or disabled by default.
-To enable a surface condition, modders must add the following line to settings-updates.lua (using 'oxygen' as an example):

-`data.raw["bool-setting"]["PlanetsLib-enable-oxygen"].forced_value = true`

 #### Per-planet restrictions